 East India Cafe

-Based in the Montpellier area East India Cafe serve some delightful Indian food including many plant based dishes.
+Based in the Montpellier area East India Cafe serve some delightful Indian food including many plant-based dishes.
 They also have a vegetarian tasting menu which is 7 courses with paired drinks for you to enjoy.
-Some highlights of this menu include; Deconstructed vegetable samosa, trio of lentil soup and seasonal vegetable pakora.
+Some highlights of this menu include; Deconstructed vegetable samosa, a trio of lentil soup and seasonal vegetable pakora.
 More info…

 Veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.
 A follower of the diet or the philosophy is known as a vegan. https://en.wikipedia.org/wiki/Veganism

 Vegetarianism is the the practice of abstaining from the consumption of meat (red meat, poultry, seafood, and the flesh of any other animal), and may also include abstention from by-products of animal slaughter.
 Vegetarianism may be adopted for various reasons.
 Many people object to eating meat out of respect for sentient life.
 Such ethical motivations have been codified under various religious beliefs, as well as animal rights advocacy.
 Other motivations for vegetarianism are health-related, political, environmental, cultural, aesthetic, economic, or personal preference. https://en.wikipedia.org/wiki/Vegetarianism